Appdynamics/DevNet-Labs/labs/101-02-appd-svm/lab-exercise-01.md

 The second virtual machine hosts the Supercar Trader application used in the labs.
 It will be the host where you will install the AppDynamics agents and will be referred to from this point on as the "Application VM".

-**NOTE:** These will be the same two virtual machines you used in the [Java Application Monitoring 101 Lab](../101-01-appd-apm-java/lab-exercise-01.md).
+**NOTE:** These will be the same two virtual machines you used in the [Java Application Monitoring Fundamentals Lab](../101-01-appd-apm-java/lab-exercise-01.md).

 <br>